Dmitry-Abakumov/image-finder/README.md

 Hello.
-It`s an React application - "Image-finder"
+It`s a React application - "Image-finder"

 With it, you can search for images and view them in larger size.